Interim Dean Joseph K. Kearney

 Dean Kearney and Dr. Jodie Plumert co-direct the Hank Virtual Environments Lab, which houses high-fidelity bicycling and pedestrian simulators.
 The Hank Lab uses virtual environment technology to safely and systematically study perception-action problems with real world consequences such as how pedestrians and cyclists cross traffic-filled virtual roadways.
 Current projects include two collaborative projects with the National Advanced Driving Simulator to

 - Build a network of connected pedestrian, bicycling, and driving simulators that will enable studies of how drivers interact with pedestrians and cyclists, and

 - Conduct a series of studies of adaptive headlight systems that illuminate pedestrians and cyclists on or near the roadway.

-The Dean of the College provides educational leadership for the College's teaching and research missions, promotes the academic quality and welfare of the College's faculty and students, and directs strategic-planning processes and allocation of the budget.
-The Dean works closely with the College's elected Executive Committee on collegiate policy and budget issues and consults with the Associate Deans on all general policy questions.
-The associate deans are: Raúl Curto, Executive Associate Dean, Associate Dean for Faculty & Diversity, and the Natural & Mathematical Sciences; Marc Armstrong, Associate Dean for Research & Infrastructure, and the Social Sciences; Helena Dettmer, Associate Dean for Undergraduate Programs & Curriculum, and the Humanities; Meenakshi Gigi Durham, Associate Dean for Outreach & Engagement; and Christine Getz, Associate Dean for Graduate Education, and the Arts.
+The Dean of the College provides educational leadership for the college's teaching and research missions, promotes the academic quality and welfare of the college's faculty and students, and directs strategic-planning processes and allocation of the budget.
+The dean works closely with the college's elected Executive Committee on collegiate policy and budget issues and consults with the associate deans on all general policy questions.
+The associate deans are: Raúl Curto, Executive Associate Dean, Associate Dean for Faculty & Diversity, and the Natural and Mathematical Sciences; Marc Armstrong, Associate Dean for Research and Infrastructure, and the Social Sciences; Helena Dettmer, Associate Dean for Undergraduate Programs and Curriculum, and the Humanities; Meenakshi Gigi Durham, Associate Dean for Outreach and Engagement; and Christine Getz, Associate Dean for Graduate Education, and the Arts.